 - Spreading knowledge about a particular topic

 Landing pages are one of the most effective ways to get your audience to perform a specific action.
-There's one call-to-action, one topic, and nothing to distract them from the task at hand.
-An effective landing page will pull the visitor in, give them a good talking to, lead them to action, and send them on their way.
+There's one call to action, one topic, and nothing to distract them from the task at hand.
+An effective landing page will pull the visitor in, give them a good talking to, lead them to action, and send them on their way satisfied.

 Keep Your Landing Page's Message Clear and Consistent

 Clear messaging is a huge factor in any effective marketing campaign, but it's one that a lot of people underestimate.
-From your graphics to your copy, people expect to find what they've encountered once they click-through.
+From your graphics to your copy, people expect to find what they're looking for once they click-through.
 If your advertising says one thing (“New product!”) and your landing page shows something completely different (“Old product!”), you're going to get a lot of rolling eyes and higher bounce rates.

 To combat this, match the messaging of your ads to a T. This doesn't mean you need to duplicate the content.
-The ad itself has the sole goal of getting the click – it might differ to some degree.
+The ad itself has the sole goal of getting the click, so it might differ from the landing page to some degree.

 Another component of clear messaging deals with pricing.
-Make sure that the sales you're pushing on the ad are also available on the landing page, and with the same terms and conditions.
-Check your dates!
+Make sure that the sale you're pushing on the ad is also available on the landing page — and with the same terms and conditions.
+And remember to check your dates!
 Sending people to an expired deal won't win you any friends or increase your conversion rates.

-How this helps conversion rates: Clear messaging enables you to make the most of the prospects' time and actions.
-It also builds ensures that visitors already know why they're clicking-through, and that means they're likely interested in what you're offering.
+How clear messaging helps conversion rates: Clear messaging enables you to make the most of a prospects' time and actions.
+It also ensures that visitors already know why they're clicking-through, and that means they're likely interested in what you're offering.

 Keep Your Landing Page Design Clean and Simple

-There's a rule that you can follow to increase conversions with any landing page you make: Landing pages are there to encourage the user to do one thing.
+Follow the “rule of one” to increase conversions with any landing page you make.
+Remember, landing pages are there to encourage the user to do one thing.
 One.

 While your navigation bar is essential on other parts of your site, it's just a distraction on a landing page.
 Get rid of it.
-Lock your viewers in with a design that naturally moves them forward on the page, and don't encourage them to visit other parts of your site.
+Lock your viewers in with a design that moves them forward on the page naturally, and don't encourage them to visit other parts of your site.

-Use compelling imagery to draw visitors in, especially before the fold.
+Use compelling imagery to draw visitors in, especially above the fold.
 Your buttons should be easy to see and easy to click.
-Your headers should be compelling enough to make a reader stop and stay on your page.
+Your headers should be compelling enough to make the reader stop and stay on your page.

-Remember, landing page headers are bold announcements that scan easily.
-The first sentence that meets the user's eyes should be clear, understandable, and powerful enough to incite action.
+Remember, landing page headers are bold announcements that are easy to scan.
+The first sentence that meets the user's eyes should be clear and powerful enough to incite action.
 Compliment the heading with a subheading that continues the conversation, sticking to the point but expanding convincingly.

-As with any user-friendly design these days, build a mobile-friendly landing page.
-Those compelling images and well-placed calls-to-action should be responsive and ready to work on small screens.
+Also, be sure to build a mobile-friendly landing page.
+Those compelling images and well-placed calls to action should be responsive and ready to work on small screens.

-How this helps conversion rates: The flow of your landing page will guide leads exactly where you want them to go.
+How landing page design helps conversion rates: The flow of your landing page will guide leads exactly where you want them to go.
 With great messaging, this flow will result in the action you desire.

 Use Your Best Copy on Your Landing Page